shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “BLEEEAT!”
 Astalir cried, trying to get him to stop.

 “Skeletons!”
-Suey exclaimed, getting into battle positions.
+Sui exclaimed, getting into battle positions.
 “They’re mine!
 I challenge them!”

 “Did I hear someone say challenge?”
 Micro dropped the cage and stood at the doorway to the room with the skeletons.
-“Suey, you may not leave until you have defeated the skeletons.”
+“Sui, you may not leave until you have defeated the skeletons.”

-Suey nodded as he readied his bow.
+Sui nodded as he readied his bow.

 “And everyone else?
 No one enters this room until the skeletons are dead.
-And no one except Suey can hit the skeletons!”
+And no one except Sui can hit the skeletons!”

 The party agreed.

-Suey used the space to fire a volley of flaming arrows at the three skeletons in the room.
+Sui used the space to fire a volley of flaming arrows at the three skeletons in the room.
 He shot one, knocking its head off.
 He shot another one, shattering its arm bone.
-The skeletons fought back with mocks and cackles, but Suey shrugged them off.
+The skeletons fought back with mocks and cackles, but Sui shrugged them off.
 He was too focused to worry about the skeletons taunts.
 He was very handily defeating them.

 The party had agreed to not interrupt this epic battle, but Astalir didn’t hear Micro.
 When Micro was announcing the challenge, Astalir was unlocking the cage and opening it when Dralf jumped on him.